ConlanMcNamee/yummly_example/README.md

   let returnString = "";
   for (var prop in excludes) {
     if(excludes[prop] !== '') {
-      var temp = excludes[prop].toLowerCase().trim().replace(' ', '%20');
+      //grab the array item, make it lowercase for simplicity, remove blank spaces, and replace spaces with %20 var temp = excludes[prop].toLowerCase().trim().replace(' ', '%20');
       returnString = returnString + '&excludedIngredient[]=' + temp;
     }